 OFFICERS

 Section 1.
 Officers.
-The Corporation’s officers shall be a President, a Treasurer, a Secretary, and, if desired, one or more Vice Presidents.
+The Corporation’s officers shall be an Executive Director , a Treasurer, and a Secretary..

 Section 2.
 Election Term; Removal.
 Except as provided in Section 11 of this Article, the officers shall be elected by the Board at its regular meeting following the annual meeting of Trustees or at any other meeting of the Board.
 The officers of the Corporation shall hold office until their successors are elected and qualify.
 The Board may remove any officer at any time by the affirmative vote of a majority of the Trustees at any meeting of the Board at which there is a quorum, without the necessity of specifying any cause therefore and without any prior notice of such action to the person removed.

 Section 3.
-President.
-The President shall, subject to the control of the Board, supervise and control all of the business and affairs of the Corporation.
-All other officers shall be subject to the authority and supervision of the President.
-The President may enter into and execute in the name of the Corporation contracts or other instruments not in the regular course of business which are authorized, either generally or specifically, by the Board.
-The President shall sign and execute in the name of the Corporation duly authorized deeds, leases, mortgages, bonds, obligations, contracts and other instruments.
+Executive Director.
+The Executive Director shall, subject to the control of the Board, supervise and control all of the business and affairs of the Corporation.
+All other officers shall be subject to the authority and supervision of the Executive Director.
+The Executive Director may enter into and execute in the name of the Corporation contracts or other instruments not in the regular course of business which are authorized, either generally or specifically, by the Board.
 He/She shall present a written report of the conditions and affairs of the Corporation at the annual meeting of Trustees.

-Section 4.
-Vice Presidents.
-The Board may appoint one or more Vice Presidents, each of whom shall perform such duties and possess such powers as shall be assigned him or her by the Board.

 Section 5.
 Treasurer and Assistant Treasurer.
-The Treasurer shall have charge and custody of, and be responsible for, all funds of the Corporation, shall keep or cause to be kept regular books of account for the Corporation and shall perform such other duties and possess such other powers as are incident to the office of treasurer of as shall be assigned to the Treasurer by the Board or the President.
-The Assistant Treasurer, or if there shall be more than one, the Assistant Treasurers, in the order determined by the Board shall, in the absence or disability of the Treasurer, perform the duties and exercise the powers of the Treasurer set forth herein and as the Board or the President from time to time may prescribe.
+The Treasurer shall have charge and custody of, and be responsible for, all funds of the Corporation, shall keep or cause to be kept regular books of account for the Corporation and shall perform such other duties and possess such other powers as are incident to the office of treasurer of as shall be assigned to the Treasurer by the Board.
+The Assistant Treasurer, or if there shall be more than one, the Assistant Treasurers, in the order determined by the Board shall, in the absence or disability of the Treasurer, perform the duties and exercise the powers of the Treasurer set forth herein and as the Board or from time to time may prescribe.

 Section 6.
 Secretary and Assistant Secretary.
 The Secretary shall cause notices of all meetings to be served as prescribed in these or by statute, shall keep or cause to be kept the minutes of all meetings of the Board and shall have charge of the corporate records and seal of the Corporation.
-The Secretary shall perform such other duties and possess such other powers as are incident to the office of the secretary or as are assigned by the Board or the President.
-The Assistant Secretary, or if there shall be more than one, the Assistant Secretaries, in the order determined by the Board, shall, in the absence or disability of the Secretary, perform the duties and exercise the powers of the Secretary set forth herein and as the Board or the President from time to time may prescribe.
+The Secretary shall perform such other duties and possess such other powers as are incident to the office of the secretary or as are assigned by the Board.
+The Assistant Secretary, or if there shall be more than one, the Assistant Secretaries, in the order determined by the Board, shall, in the absence or disability of the Secretary, perform the duties and exercise the powers of the Secretary set forth herein and as the Board from time to time may prescribe.

 Section 7.
 Subordinate Officers and Agents.
 The Board may elect or appoint such other officers and agents as the Board shall deem necessary or desirable, who shall hold their offices for such term and shall exercise such powers and perform such duties as shall be determined from time to time by the Board.